hruzen/hruzendots/README.md

 Here's all my config files (I'm good at explaining)

+Credits:-
+- The Polybar theme was taken from [Murzchnvok](https://github.com/Murzchnvok)
+- The Rofi theme was taken from [https://github.com/adi1090x](https://github.com/adi1090x)

 ## Installation ( Important )
 - The install script was created for personal use only.